tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

   -  Lower maintenance efforts: Only C-API-related changes could break the integration.
 Unrelated TensorFlow changes would not break the code.

 The article describes how to implement, build, install and run the plugin.
-The plugin implementation section covers device runtime registration, kernel registration as well as graph optimizer registration.
+The plugin implementation section covers device runtime registration, kernel registration, graph optimizer registration as well as profiler registration.

-Developers are also recommended to read the Modular TensorFlow design RFC to have a better understanding of the architecture.
+Developers are also recommended to read the Modular TensorFlow design RFC to have a better understanding of the whole architecture.

 * [Modular TensorFlow](https://github.com/tensorflow/community/blob/master/rfcs/20190305-modular-tensorflow.md)